BR-NPA: A Non-Parametric High-Resolution Attention Model to improve the Interpretability of Attention: Experiments

-Comprehensive attention maps are shown in Fig.~\ref{fig:fineGrainedComp} (b).
+Comprehensive attention maps are shown in Fig.~\ref{fig:reidComp}.
 Similar to fine-grained classification, the attention maps produced by BR-NPA emphasize local important details of the clothes on the person that are momentous for the ID re-identification regarding the significant intra-class variations across different cameras.
-For example, highlighted regions include shoes (rows 1-4), a logo on the bag (row 3), pockets (row 3), or epaulette (row 2), which help to differentiate different persons.
-B-CNN is only able to focus on larger parts of the person, \textsl{e.g.,} the upper-body (rows 1-3) or the whole handbag (row 3).
-In contrast, the highlighted regions indicated by the AM Grad-CAM++ methods are significantly coarser, which are overlapped with the regions of the entire body, whereas the ones predicted by Grad-CAM and Guided Grad-CAM++ are again randomly distributed across the entire image without providing specific interpretable local information.
-The particular noisy aspect of Guided Grad-CAM++ on this task could be due to the high level of blur in the input compared to the images utilized in fine-grained classification.
-Moreover, the Guided-backpropagation-like methodologies have been proven to focus on edges\cite{sanityCheckForSalMap}, which are less robust to blurry, lower-resolution input.
+For example, highlighted regions include shoes (rows 1-4), a logo on the bag (row 4), pockets (row 3), or epaulet (row 1), which help to differentiate different persons.
+B-CNN and OS are only able to focus on larger parts of the person, \textsl{e.g.,} the upper body (rows 1-3) or the whole handbag (row 3), and the RGA and HA-CNN methods barely focus on the body of the person.
+Similarly to fine-grained recognition, the highlighted regions indicated by the Grad-CAM, Grad-CAM++, AM, RISE and Score-CAM approaches generally cover the entire objects, while the ones from Guided-Backpropagation, VarGrad, and SmoothGrad are extremely sparse, making it difficult to identify the important areas.

-Let alone the negligible performance drops compared to the original DG-Net, it is showcased that our BR-NPA could be easily plugged in a complex pre-trained architecture without suffering from a significant loss of accuracy while providing insightful visualization.
+Let alone the negligible performance drops compared to the original DG-Net, it is showcased that our BR-NPA could be easily plugged into a complex pre-trained architecture without suffering from a significant loss of accuracy while providing insightful visualization.

-\textbf{Few-shot classification:} The MTL model equipped with B-CNN and BR-NPA module was evaluated in a 1-shot 5-way few shot setting on the CIFAR-FS dataset~\cite{cifarFS}.
-Mean accuracy is summarized in Table~\ref{perfFewShot}.
-As observed, by integrating the higher-resolution version of BR-NPA, the accuracy of the original MTL model is improved, which is also superior to the version with B-CNN.
+\textbf{Few-shot classification:} We tested the combination of the E3BM model with 3 attention models: B-CNN, CA, and the BR-NPA modules.
+Each combination was evaluated in a 5-shot 5-way few-shot setting on the CIFAR-FS dataset~\cite{cifarFS}.
+Mean accuracies are summarized in Table~\ref{perfFewShot}.
+As observed, by integrating the $5\times5$ resolution version of BR-NPA, the accuracy of the original E3BM model is improved, and both $5\times5$ and $21\times21$ resolution versions of BR-NPA provide performance superior to the version with B-CNN or CA This shows that BR-NPA is a versatile module that can be integrated into an existing pretrained architecture and maintain the model performance.